berrei02/modern-data-stack/README.md

 # Modern Data Stack (Open Source)
-A project where a realistic, lean data infrastructure is built with Open Source tooling aimed at self-hosting the Modern Data Stack.
+A project where I build a lightweight data infrastructure with Open Source tooling aimed at self-hosting the Modern Data Stack.

 # Tech Stack
 * Data Sources: